 If your company has crucial documents and company artifacts you want to protect, consider safeguarding them in a security-rated, fireproof safe.
 Limit the number of individuals who know the combination and change the safe combination regularly.

-Workplace Security: Protect Workplace Premises
+Protect Workplace Premises

 Most office break-ins take place during brief periods when staff members leave the premises unlocked and unattended.
 To curb this potential security flaw, create a policy that prohibits employees from leaving the office open and unmanned.
 You should also coach employees to lock their computers and document cabinets whenever they step away, even if it’s just to the water cooler.